WesleyHzz/Street-Life-Roleplay-Roadmap/README.md

 Stress System:
 - When Running, Punching, Or Using Weapons It Will Increase Player Stress
 - Stress Can Be Reduced By Using Certain Items Like Cigars Or Staying Still

-Raw Materials System:
-- /getmats ($500 Dollars)
-- Deliver To Drop Off Point And Earning (1 - 15 Random Raw Materials)
-- Can Be Use To Purchase Weapon Body Parts (To Do Weapon Crafting System)

 Player Related Items:
 - Medkits (Full Heal)